esl-epfl/biomedbench/Applications/Spi_Acquisition/README.md

 # SPI acquisition for X-Heep MCU Board

 This application reads a 768-Bytes buffer from a SPI ADC device.
 Macros are avaliable for debugging and profiling.
+This is a simple version that just reads the data. optimizations are possible by using DMA and by turning off the core during the transmission.
+Examples on how to do it can be found in the [X-Heep repository](https://github.com/esl-epfl/x-heep/).

 ## Building and Running